Schleicher cabinet: Appointment

 In the November 1932 election, the Nazis won fewer seats than in the previous election, but Chancellor Franz von Papen was still unable to secure a Reichstag that could be counted on not to pass another vote of no-confidence against his government.
 Papen's attempt to negotiate with Adolf Hitler failed.
 Under pressure from Kurt von Schleicher, Papen resigned on 17 November and formed a caretaker government.
 He told his cabinet that he planned to have martial law declared, which would allow him to rule as a dictator.
-At a cabinet meeting on 2 December, however, Papen was informed by Schleicher's associate, General Eugen Ott, that Reichswehr war games showed there was no way to maintain order against a potential uprising by the Nazis and Communists.
-Realizing that Schleicher was moving to replace him, Papen asked President Paul von Hindenburg to dismiss Schleicher as Reichswehr minister.
+At a cabinet meeting on 2 December, however, Papen was informed by Schleicher's associate, Lieutenant Colonel Eugen Ott, that Reichswehr war games showed there was no way to maintain order against a potential uprising by the Nazis and Communists.
+Realising that Schleicher was moving to replace him, Papen asked President Paul von Hindenburg to dismiss Schleicher as Reichswehr minister.
 Instead, Hindenburg appointed Schleicher chancellor.